Center-of-Imaging-Biomarker-Development/spesis/README.md

 * At least 6GB of RAM
 * GNU/Linux [[supported distributions]](https://docs.docker.com/engine/install/#server) or Windows 10/11 with WSL [[supported versions]](https://docs.docker.com/desktop/windows/install/)
 * Docker >= 19.03
-* AssemblyNet Docker image
+* SPeSiS Docker image
 * MRI files in nifti format

 ## Installation

-Docker may be installed on supported versions of [GNU/Linux](https://github.com/volBrain/AssemblyNet/blob/main/README.md#installation-on-gnulinux) or [Windows 10/11 with WSL](https://github.com/volBrain/AssemblyNet/blob/main/README.md#installation-on-windows-1011-with-wsl).
-The docker image can also be transformed in a [Singularity image](https://github.com/volBrain/AssemblyNet/blob/main/README.md#singularity-image)
+Docker may be installed on supported versions of [GNU/Linux] or [Windows 10/11 with WSL].
+The docker image can also be transformed in a [Singularity image]

 ### Installation on GNU/Linux